Skip to content

 In this example:

-• “Extract user data” and “Fetch order history” will firstly be executed (the order depends of the creation order).
+• “Extract user data” and “Fetch order history” run first (the exact order can depend on how the nodes were created).

 • “Combine results” will wait for both branches to finish before running.